 Victor Main is an award-winning classical guitarist, composer and educator based out of Cranston Rhode Island.
 Victor is the guitarist in residence at Pumphouse Music Works in Peace Dale Rhode Island.
 Victor is also the president of the nonprofit organization the Rhode Island Guitar Guild.
 The Rhode Island Guitar Guild presents concerts and masterclasses of international soloists and ensembles in addition to leading educational outreach programs for aspiring musicians.

-Victor Main is a passionate performer and teacher based out of Cranston Rhode Island.
-After beginning his guitar studies in high school at the age of 16, Victor quickly decided to pursue his passion for music at the conservatory level.
-He received his Bachelor of Music in Guitar Performance from the Mannes College of Music in 2011 where he studied with Michael Newman, Frederic Hand, and Terry Champlain.
+Victor began his guitar studies in high school at the age of 16 and quickly decided to pursue his passion for music at the conservatory level.
+He received his Bachelors of Music in Guitar Performance from the Mannes College of Music in 2011 where he studied with Michael Newman, Frederic Hand, and Terry Champlain.

-Victor has performed in many master class settings led by some of the worlds most respected guitarists.
-He has played for Denis Azabagic, Oscar Ghiglia, Carlos Barbosa Lima, Pepe Romero, David Tanenbaum, Benjamin Verdery, and Fabio Zanon.
+Victor has been fortunate enough to perform in many master classes for acclaimed guitarists such as Denis Azabagic, Oscar Ghiglia, Carlos Barbosa Lima, Pepe Romero, David Tanenbaum, Benjamin Verdery, and Fabio Zanon.
 Victor has also studied privately with Thomas Viloteau (2008 winner of the Guitar Foundation of America's International Concert Artist Competition) and Joao Luiz of the Brazil Guitar Duo (Concert Artist Guild winners in 2008).
 Victor also had the honor of studying with Sharon Isbin (Head of the Guitar Department at the Juilliard School) at the Aspen Music Festival during the summers of 2011-2013.